top of page

 Urban Forestry

-Multispectral imaging cameras on an aircraft provides a critical assessment tool to quantify and monitor the benefits of urban forests.
+Multispectral imaging cameras on an aircraft provide a critical assessment tool to quantify and monitor the benefits of urban forests.

-While drones are suitable for aerial imaging of small areas, full-sized aircraft is more capable of surveying large areas in a short amount of time.
+While drones are suitable for aerial imaging of small areas, full-sized aircraft are capable of surveying very large areas.

 Viewing the health of an urban forest from the ground can be a challenging task in large geographical areas.